keremceliker/Deploy-a-Hadoop-Big-Data-Cluster-using-Cloudera-CDH-6.x-on-Docker-Container/README.md

 ## Result

-**It's Cool and Fun, huh ? :-) Big Data and Machine Learning will no-doubtedly be so important to all of us now and beyond for sure !**
+**It's Cool and Fun, huh ? :-)

+**Big Data and Machine Learning will no-doubtedly be so important to all of us today and beyond for sure !**

 ## References